 Two Egg Sandwiches

-2 whole wheat English muffins, toasted
+2 whole wheat English muffins, toasted2 large poached eggs

 2 slices low-fat Swiss cheese